BL-Netzwerktechnik/crispcms/docs/components/license/generate.md

 ## Generate a License

-Crisps License System is based on the asymmetric cryptography system and consists of:
+Crisp's License System relies on an asymmetric cryptography system and comprises the following components:

-1. The Issuer Private Key (Used on your CrispCMS Instance to generate a License)
+- The Issuer Private Key (A) (employed on your CrispCMS Instance to generate a License).
-2. The Issuer Public Key (Shipped to your Customer)
+- The Issuer Public Key (C) (delivered to your customers).
-3. The License Key (Shipped to your Customer, signed with your private key)
+- The License Key (B) (distributed to your customers, signed with your private key (C)).

 ```mermaid
 graph LR